qmk/qmk_firmware/docs/feature_oled_driver.md

 ## 128x64 & Custom sized OLED Displays

- The default display size for this feature is 128x32 and all necessary defines are precalculated with that in mind.
-We have added a define, `OLED_DISPLAY_128X64`, to switch all the values to be used in a 128x64 display, as well as added a custom define, `OLED_DISPLAY_CUSTOM`, that allows you to provide the necessary values to the driver.
+ The default display size for this feature is 128x32, and the defaults are set with that in mind.
+However, there are a number of additional presets for common sizes that we have added.
+You can define one of these values to use the presets.
+If your display doesn't match one of these presets, you can define `OLED_DISPLAY_CUSTOM` to manually specify all of the values.

 |Define                |Default        |Description                                                                                                                            |
 |----------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------|